hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 nmcli dev wifi
 ```

-Connect to one (start line with a space to prevent password getting stored in the history file of the shell)
+Connect to one (start this line with a space to prevent the wifi password getting stored in the history file of the shell)

 ```
  nmcli dev wifi connect YourAccessPoint password YoUrPaSs